Richard E. Cone Award: For Emerging Leaders in Community Engagement

 California Campus Compact selected Maria Silva, M.A., as the recipient of the second California Campus Compact 2020 Richard E. Cone Award for Emerging Leaders in Community Engagement.
 The Richard E. Cone Award recognizes an exemplary early-career individual who is an emerging leader in the field of community engagement, whose work has had a positive impact on campus and in the community, and who is guided by the best practices of community-campus partnerships.

 “The Richard E. Cone Award is important because it emphasizes the partnership.
-There are lots of awards out there for outstanding faculty member, outstanding community partner, outstanding student – but this awards gives you a much broader perspective of the importance of partnership and the reciprocal benefit.
+There are lots of awards out there for outstanding faculty member, outstanding community partner, outstanding student – but this award gives you a much broader perspective of the importance of partnership and the reciprocal benefit.
 It calls attention to the components and best practices of high-quality community-university partnerships.”

 Kathy O’Byrne, Former Director